 - The difficult moments are the moments that define you as a brand.
 If your staff doesn’t know what set of values to uphold and what decisions to make your brand is at risk.

 The supplement for this episode includes:

 - A digital version of a beautifully created book called Make Something Edmonton Brand Ambassador.
-This was document created to engage brand ambassadors, community or business leaders or other influential Edmontonians, who already do or could promote Edmonton as a place to live or work.
-It is a guide on how to help promote Edmonton and it includes the backstory of how Edmonton arrived to it’s brand, what the brand platform is as well as examples of how Edmontonians live by their brand values.
-It also includes practical guides and examples of key messages, proper logo usage, as well as some blank pages fo ambassadors to fill out with their own stories and experiences of what it means to be an Edmontonian.
+This was the document created to engage brand ambassadors, community or business leaders or other influential Edmontonians, who already do or could promote Edmonton as a place to live or work.
+It is a guide on how to help promote Edmonton and it includes the backstory of how Edmonton arrived at its brand, what the brand platform is as well as examples of how Edmontonians live by their brand values.
+It also includes practical guides and examples of key messages, proper logo usage, as well as some blank pages for ambassadors to fill out with their own stories and experiences of what it means to be an Edmontonian.

 Thanks for listening

 - If you have a question or episode topic idea leave a message here.